-Opening the box, we see that Shaak Ti ships with 8 individual statue pieces, a set of batteries and a power adapter for the light-up features.
+Opening the box, we see that Shaak Ti ships with eight individual statue pieces, a set of batteries and a power adapter for the light-up features.
 You get a heavy base which has a peg and hole mechanism for the body to attach to, this peg and hole also supplies the power to the statue to light up the lightsaber.
-The base also has 3 additional hole locations for 3 different spikes that attach to the base.
+The base also has three additional hole locations for three different spikes that attach to the base.
 Turning the base over reveals a small portrait of Shaak Ti drawn on the bottom with the edition size and statue number with a battery compartment sitting on the side.
-The body which is heavy, attaches to the base through the peg and hole mentioned earlier.
-I had a very nervous time taking the body out of the Styrofoam packaging as it was snug in there and you really don’t have any safe areas where you can grab on to the body and remove it without risking a breakage especially since the Lekku (tentacles) drop all the way down to near her waist, so be careful when you try to remove her.
+The body which is heavy attaches to the base through the peg and hole mentioned earlier.
+I had a very nervous time taking the body out of the Styrofoam packaging as it was snug in there.
+There aren’t any safe areas where you can grab on to the body and remove it without risking a breakage especially since the Lekku (tentacles) drop all the way down to near her waist.
+Caution is advised when removing her from the packaging.
 The final 3 pieces are the hands; two left hands, one with a hand curled into a fist, and another hand (Exclusive Version) holding Starkiller’s lightsaber, both of which connect using a peg and grove and given the slight upwards angle they connect to the body at, should stay in place without the fear of falling out.
 The right hand connects to the body using an electronic connector which acts as the peg which slides in the groove in the arm.
 This hand holds the light-up lightsaber and given how long the connector for the light-up effect is and the snug fit, I have no concerns about this hand falling out either.

-As mentioned at the beginning of this review, this statue features new lightsaber light-up technology that is being introduced for the first time with this statue.
-When the statue was first announced, it didn’t have any light-up features so this comes as a nice bonus for those who ordered her and a great move by Sideshow by giving collectors more value for their money.
-The only light-up lightsaber I have to compare this new saber to is the one that shipped with my Aayla Secura figure and while I thought it looked cool, it just didn’t have enough lumens to really wow you.
-This new saber is the complete opposite, it is BRIGHT, and I mean really bright and it really compliments this figure and makes it stand out.
-It’s so good in fact that Sideshow really needs to make a mandatory accessory on all future Jedi releases.
-The statue can be powered by either a power adapter and cord or 3 AA batteries which is perfect depending on your display needs.
+As mentioned at the beginning of this review, this statue features new lightsaber light-up technology that is being introduced with this statue.
+When the statue was first announced, it didn’t have any light-up features, so this comes as a nice bonus for those who ordered the statue.
+The only light-up lightsaber I have to compare this new saber to is the one that shipped with my Aayla Secura figure, and while I thought it looked cool, it just didn’t have enough lumens to really wow you.
+This new saber is the complete opposite, it is BRIGHT, and I mean bright, and it compliments this figure and makes it stand out.
+It’s so good in fact that Sideshow needs to make a mandatory accessory on all future Jedi releases.
+The statue can be powered by either a power adapter and cord or 3 AA batteries providing flexibility depending on your display needs.